 The implied answer is in the negative.
 He goes on to confirm this position:

 “It appears that Aristotle’s polis must be small enough to be governed by a common language, common memories, and common customs.
-This may imply a criticism of our modern societies, this may be a suggestion our cities and nations are not healthy.”
+This may imply a criticism of our modern societies, this may be a suggestion that our cities and nations are not healthy.”

 I am not sure that Aristotle would not believe that a form of rule in accordance with the principles of his Politics could not be universalized into a cosmopolitan form of life.
 A cosmopolitan state with a world government is something Kant certainly felt would inevitably be tyrannical.
 Much of what we read about the formal conditions of the regime lead us to sense a similarity between these two positions.
 We should also remember that both Aristotle and Kant used the concepts of matter and form and that Aristotle is referring above to the purely material conditions for the regime to exist as a regime.
 Amongst the formal conditions, we find reflections on the structure of institutions and classes of the regime.
 Amongst these reflections we find references to the size of the middle class.
 Aristotle sees the middle class as embodying the virtues or excellences required for the correct rule of the regime and as far as I know there is no reference to the maximum size of the regime or whether the requisite trust would be able to exist between the classes if they were too large.
 Modern political science has been tracking this particular claim by Aristotle and there is a sense that the aim of Politics should be Aristotelian, that is many commentators have observed that the political process aims at pulling the parties of the extreme right and left into the middle.
 That this is an observation of importance has clearly resulted in a strategy amongst a number of contemporary politicians to court what they call the middle-class vote.
 Perhaps if the material condition of trust between larger human associations cannot exist, this may be an underlying flaw in such strategies.
 Whichever of these alternatives is the case, it would seem as if an Aristotelian political analysis is still very relevant to the contemporary political scene.
 My view is that the categorical form of friendship demands a form of love which Kant calls respect and there is certainly no recognition by Kant that this is limited so small associations.
 Kant clearly thinks that respect for the moral law and each other could build a cosmopolitan world in approximately one hundred thousand years time.